Team-1280-Training/Final-Project/README.md

 </details>

 ## Tips
-- This is a difficult project that focuses on your problem solving skills. **Ask for help from mentors if you are struggling.**
+- This is a difficult project that focuses on your problem solving skills. **Ask for help from instructors if you are struggling.**
 - A complex program like this needs to be structured well.
     - Try to plan out what collections, classes, etc. you will use, before you start writing; consider the requirements and mechanics.
         - Not confident?
-Ask a mentor to critique your plans.
+Ask an instructor to critique your plans.
     - Be keen on defining methods, to abstract and simplify code.
         - If something is done multiple times throughout the code, extract it into a method
         - If one of your methods is too large, split into different parts and then define methods for each